-For the purposes of impairment testing, goodwill is allocated to the following cash-generating units.
+For the purposes of impairment testing, goodwill is allocated to the following CGUs.
 These units represent the lowest level within the Group at which the goodwill is monitored for internal management purposes.

 The aggregate carrying amounts of goodwill allocated to each business, and the related impairment losses recognised, are as follows: